Unit 2 – World at War: Lasting Legacy

 Your Task: Place all of your answers in your COMP notebook for the following questions.
 Please use the links provided and your textbook to answer the following:

-Area 1 : Choosing sides and war plans
+Area 1 : Choosing sides and Wa Plans

 Using Britannica: World War I: Beginnings answer and/or define the following:

-- Name the Allied Powers (5 major countries) and the Central Powers (4 major countries).
+- Name the Allied Powers (6 countries) and the Central Powers (4 countries).

 - Name 1 country the successfully remained neutral.

-- What were the central and the allies called before the war?
-Try this: WWI: Alliance System or World War I Alliance (History.com) Video
+- What were the Central Powers and the Allies called before the war?
+Try this: WWI: Alliance System or Khan Academy: World War I Alliance Video Lesson

-- Which side did the United States eventually join?
+- Which side does the United States eventually join?
 Why?

 - Which country switched sides just before the war started?
 Why?

-- List and describe the five major causes of World War I.
+- Watch 3 M-A-I-N Causes of WWI in 6 Minutes Video.
+List and describe the five major causes of World War I. NOTE: Don't forget the S!
+As in Significant Individuals (Family Feud)

 - What was the spark! that led to the immediate cause of World War I?
 What is a preventative war?

-- Who was General Schlieffen, and what was his plan for World War I?
-What was his country trying to avoid by implementing this plan?
+- Who was General Schlieffen and what was his plan and objective for World War I?

 Area 2 : Weapons of War & Propaganda

 - List and describe 4 weapons introduced in World War I. Be sure to explain their effectiveness and how they were used?
-[NOTE: History Channel: WWI Firsts)
+NOTE: History Channel: WWI Firsts Video

 - Visit the Library of Congress: WWI Propaganda Collection (please note there are thousands in this collection) and/or University of Texas: Collection WWI Posters Collection.
 What trends do you see?
 What are some of the symbols, messages, similarities and/or differences do you see?